x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

     Get-User <identity>
     ```

-    Note that that value for the *RecipientType* property is `User`, instead of `UserMailbox`, which is the value for users with enabled mailboxes.
+    Note that the value for the *RecipientType* property is `User`, instead of `UserMailbox`, which is the value for users with enabled mailboxes.
 This also verifies that the mailbox is disabled, but the user account is retained.

 ## Delete a mailbox